crashndash/crashndash-vagrant/README.md

 Once the setup completes you can access the machine by using the following command:

-`$ vagrant up`
+`$ vagrant ssh`

 ## Install and start the server

-Enter the directory of the server.
-If you used the recommended folder structure, this will now be in /server of the virtual machine.
+You should now be taken to the directory of the multiplayer server (`/server`).
+Proceed with installing the dependencies for the project, and starting the server.

 ```
-$ cd /server
 $ npm install   # Installs the dependencies.
 $ node index.js # Starts the server.
 ```